vikash2411/TrendTales/README.md

 # TrendTales

 **TrendTales** is a modern, fully-featured blogging platform designed for sharing your stories, ideas, and insights with the world.
-Built with a focus on performance and scalability, TrendTales leverages cutting-edge technologies to deliver a seamless user experience.
+Built with a focus on performance and scalability.

 ## Technologies Used